Republicans divided over tackling Medicare Advantage overpayments

 Cassidy is also leading a bipartisan working group to reform Social Security to extend its solvency.
 Members include Sens.
 Angus King (I-Maine) and Mitt Romney (R-Utah).

-In a follow-up interview Thursday, Romney said senators are also looking at reforms to Pharmacy Benefit Managers, the companies that serve as middle-men between drug manufacturers, insurance companies and pharmacies.
+In a follow-up interview Thursday, Romney said senators are also looking at reforms to Pharmacy Benefit Managers, the companies that serve as intermediaries between drug manufacturers, insurance companies and pharmacies.

 Romney said, “in the past, Medicare Advantage has been a lower-cost way of providing Medicare than fee-for-service Medicare.”